If you are interested in becoming a Student or Post-Doctoral Associate of the GLRC, please fill out this form.

 Tinu K. Mathew

-Tinu K. Mathew holds a Masters degree in Labour Studies from Tata Institute of Social Sciences, India (through Global Labour University, ILO).
-He was also a DAAD Scholar with the University of Kassel, Germany in the Labour Policies and Globalization program.
-He is currently enrolled as a part time student with Human Resource Management courses at Seneca College.
-He has experience working with corporate companies, non-governmental organizations and trade unions.
-He worked as a research intern with a trade union during his Masters and the full text of his research is available at www.globallabouruniversity.org/fileadmin/master_theses/India/Dissertation_Tinu.pdf.
-His areas of interest include precarious work in informal economy, unionization of informal sector workers, collective bargaining and tripartite set up, decent work in informal economy, labour laws and informal sector workers and the contribution of education and skill development to the overall growth of human capital in informal economy.
+Tinu Koithara Mathew is currently a PhD student with the School of Human Resource Management, York University.
+He holds a Master’s degree in Labor Studies from Tata Institute of Social Sciences, India (through Global Labor University, ILO).
+He was also a DAAD Scholar in the Labor Policies and Globalization program with the University of Kassel, Germany.
+He has an under graduate degree is in Engineering.
+He has work experience in the field of Human Resource Management and Industrial Relations with multinational corporations, non-governmental organizations and trade unions.
+He worked as a research intern with a non-governmental organization and a trade union during his Master’s program and the full text of his research is available here.
+His areas of interest in Industrial Relations include precarious work in informal economy, unionization of informal sector workers, collective bargaining and tripartite set up, decent work in informal economy, labor laws and informal sector workers and the contribution of education and skill development to the overall growth of human capital in informal economy.

 Rupinder is a third year doctoral student in the Graduate Program in Geography at York University.
 She holds a HBA in Political Science and Philosophy from the University of Toronto, and completed her MA in Political Studies from Queen’s University in Kingston.
 Her dissertation examines the relation between the political economy of uneven development and its political implications - opportunities and challenges for mobilization - for communist parties.
 She is examining this in the specific context of India, which is home to a large number of communist parties and has seen communist party rule at the sub-national scale.
 Her research interests, more broadly, converge around revolutionary movements and their histories, as well as gender dynamics within these movements and their component parts.